Ma-XX-oN/class2natvis/README.md

 converted, and then press Ctrl-Shift-2.
 This will then replace the highlighted copy with the natvis <Type> block.

-The indent character is the whitespace located directly to the left of the class/struct definition.
+The indent character(s) is/are the leading whitespace(s) located directly to the left of the class/struct definition.

 I normally do this directly in my .natvis file, but this will work in any editor, in any file.